adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 6/1/21

+* Came across [this](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html) cool jupyter book which is made for cultural analytics in python.
+* Went through [this paper](https://arxiv.org/abs/2003.06005) by IBM on multi-level explanations.

 ## 5/1/21

 * If you convert a double to string using to_string in c++, it leads to loss of precision.
 Never use it.
 Using stringstream, instead.